spenpal/project_automator/README.md

 source "~/the/path/to/project_automator/.my_commands.sh"
 ```
 - Restart the terminal
-    - If you get a warning about creating .bash_profile, then it's working!
+    - If you get a message about creating .bash_profile, then it's working!
 - And that's it!
 You are all set to use the `create` command whenever you want to start up a project!
 - **You do not have to repeat these steps after you have done it once!**